steniols/react-github-app/README.md

 ## Create a OAuth App

-Go to `Settings > Developer settings > Oauth Apps > New oauth app` and create a app with these configs:
+Go to `Settings > Developer settings > OAuth Apps > New OAuth App` and create an app with these configs:

 Application name: `PERN GitHub App`
 Homepage URL: `http://localhost:3000/`